anquanscan/sec-tools/README.md

 [Hacking-P-B](https://github.com/ORCA666/Hacking-P-B): the only place u can acquire knowledge
 [Pwnlab-Security-Resources](https://github.com/PwnLabMe-Project/Pwnlab-Security-Resources): Sharing our knowledge and resources in the field of cyber security
 [Security4Delphi](https://github.com/ezequieljuliano/Security4Delphi): Enables and use of the concept of security in your Delphi applications
 [ansvif](https://github.com/oxagast/ansvif): A Not So Very Intelligent Fuzzer: An advanced fuzzing framework designed to find vulnerabilities in C/C++ code.
+[linuxboot](https://github.com/linuxboot/linuxboot): The LinuxBoot project is working to enable Linux to replace your firmware on all platforms.